IF the noncustodial parent qualifies they can claim:

 Sometimes, a child meets the relationship, age, residency, support, and joint return tests to be a qualifying child of more than one person.
 Although the child is a qualifying child of each of these persons, only one person can actually treat the child as a qualifying child to take all of the following tax benefits (provided the person is eligible for each benefit).

 The other person can't take any of these benefits based on this qualifying child.
-In other words, you and the other person can't agree to divide these tax benefits between you.
-The other person can't take any of these tax benefits unless he or she has a different qualifying child.
+In other words, you and the other person can't agree to divide these benefits between you.

 Tiebreaker rules.
 To determine which person can treat the child as a qualifying child to claim these six tax benefits, the following tie-breaker rules apply.